 Gretchen states that she reads anything and despite receiving too many newsletters from bookshops and publishers, she reads them all.
 It takes her mind off peppermint chocolate.

-In the dropdown Archive Category, Gretchen’s posts reflect her real life, fictional stories, book reviews and a growing compilation of viewpoints.
+In the dropdown Archive List, Gretchen’s posts reflect her real life, fictional stories, book reviews and a growing compilation of viewpoints.

 ♥ Gretchen Bernet-Ward